 Once the analysis has been completed, allowing for second-order effects if necessary, the frame members must be verified.

 Member bending, axial and shear resistances must be verified.
 If the shear or axial force is high, the bending resistance is reduced so combined shear force and bending and axial force and bending resistances need to be verified.
 In typical portal frames neither the shear force nor the axial load is sufficiently high to reduce the bending resistance.
-When the portal frame forms the chord of the bracing system, the axial load in the rafter may be significant, and this combination of actions should be verified.
+When the portal frame forms the chord of the bracing system in the plane of the roof, the axial load in the rafter may be significant, and this combination of actions should be verified.

 Although all cross-sections need to be verified, the likely key points are at the positions of maximum bending moment: